 The Madonna Laboris portrays the Virgin Mary inside the blue, glowing walls of heaven, letting down her scarf to help souls climb in.
-The painting is known for its “balanced and harmonious composition, rich and saturated tones of turquoise, cerulean blues, sea-foam greens with black and fiery-red accents”.
-The painting was known to be lost treasure, until it re-merged in a private collection in the US.
+The painting is known for its “balanced and harmonious composition, rich and saturated tones of turquoise, cerulean blues, sea-foam greens with black and fiery-red accents.”
+The painting was known to be a lost treasure until it re-emerged in a private collection in the US.
 A rare piece of art, Madonna Laboris is one among the series of works depicting Great Female Deities of the World by Nikolai Roerich, which was once an obsession with the artist.

 [Via – Calvertjournal]